Efficient Public Verification of Private ML via Regularization: Experiments: What Dominates Verification Runtime in Practice?

 \paragraph{Faster MNIST Scale Verification} We found that, across several $\epsilon$ values, running Algorithm~\ref{alg:phased_erm_verifier} took $\approx 3$ hours on a laptop CPU: see Table~\ref{tab:runtimes} (a).
 In particular, as shown in Table~\ref{tab:runtimes} (b), we found verifying a single Gaussian RV often took less than a millisecond.
 In contrast, as shown in Table~\ref{tab:runtimes} (c), a gradient takes on the order of $0.1$ seconds; even verifying $512$ Gaussian RVs with $\sigma =1$ would take only $\approx0.08$ seconds which is less than a gradient for $d = 512$.

-\paragraph{Verifying Gradients Dominates Runtime across Feature and Dataset Size} In Figure~\ref{fig:ablation} we present ablations on the runtimes for all the gradient checks and Gaussian RV commitments in Algorithm~\ref{alg:phased_erm_verifier} across feature size ($d$) and dataset size ($n$).
+\paragraph{Verifying Gradients Dominates Runtime across Feature \& Dataset Size} In Figure~\ref{fig:ablation} we present ablations on runtimes for all the gradient checks and Gaussian RV commitments in Algorithm~\ref{alg:phased_erm_verifier} across feature size $d$ and dataset size $n$.
 Note the aggregate Gaussian RV commitments is always magnitudes smaller than the aggregate gradient checks.

-\paragraph{Low Communication Overhead} We found the cost of communicating between the prover and verifier is not significant compared to other costs.
-In Table~\ref{tab:network_exp} we simulate various networks conditions, and found a LAN connection between the prover and verifier only presented a $1.7\%$ increase in verification time while WAN connections presented an $11.4\%$ increase.
+\paragraph{Low Communication Overhead} We found the cost of communicating between the prover and verifier is insignificant compared to other costs.
+In Table~\ref{tab:network_exp} we simulate various networks conditions, and found a LAN connection between the prover and verifier only presented a $3.4\%$ increase in verification time while WAN presented an $24\%$ increase.